The Top Performing Mobile Retail Technologies

 The market growth of m-commerce is too big for retailers to ignore.
-At the CONNECT Mobile Innovation Summit, Gartner analyst Michael McGuire shared that in the US, 22% of digital commerce revenue comes from mobile.
-Not quite as bullish but similarly substantial, an eMarketer study forecasts 25% of all online retail transactions in the U.S. will take place on mobile devices by 2017.
+At the CONNECT Mobile Innovation Summit, Gartner analyst Michael McGuire shared that in the US, nearly half of digital commerce revenue comes from mobile.
+Similarly bullish predictions come from an eMarketer study that forecasts half of all online retail transactions in the U.S. will take place on mobile devices in the next year.

 In addition to m-commerce transactions, mobility is increasingly influencing in-store sales.
-According to a Deloitte study, the "mobile influence factor" — the effect of smartphones on in-store sales — on retail purchases will increase to $689 billion, or 19% of total store sales, by 2016.
-This is echoed by a Cisco study which found 65% of U.S. shoppers research products online before making a purchase in a store.
+According to a Deloitte study, the "mobile influence factor" — the effect of smartphones on in-store sales — on retail purchases will increase to over $1 trillion, or 29% of total store sales in the next two years.

 Clearly the top brick and mortar retailers are bridging the gap between ecommerce and in-store shopping by adopting a bricks-and-clicks strategy which delivers the best of both worlds to consumers.
 However, many small and midsize retailers struggle with the opportunity to use mobile commerce in a way that puts a retail outlet in every consumer's pocket or purse and further leverages m-commerce to achieve m-profits.